Fire and Rehire Rules (Employers’ Guide)

 Notwithstanding the legal consequences of a ‘fire and rehire’ approach, employers have an ethical and moral judgment to make.
 Now more than ever, customers are averse to employers that are seen to put profit before people.
 This can really damage a business’s reputation from which they may struggle to recover, which in turn adds to costs pressures.
 Firing and rehiring is therefore typically seen as a last resort, not least because of the legal risk, as well as the reputational fall-out and the damage to employee morale and wellbeing, particularly if the process has been insensitively managed.

-Employers should revert to government and ACAS guidance on the use of fire & rehire practices:
+To manage legal risk, employers should revert to government and ACAS guidance on dismissal and reengagement.

 In February 2024, the Government published a revised Code of Practice for employers on ‘firing & rehiring’.
 The guidance is largely unchanged from the draft Code initially published in January 2023, although some changes have been implemented following public consultation.
-The Code is now awaiting Parliamentary approval, potentially taking effect later in 2024.
+The Code took effect in July 2024.

 While there is no specific legal claim for failing to meet the standards under the Code, in the event of relevant claims, such as unfair dismissal, tribunals can impose a potential uplift of up to 25% in compensation for unreasonable failure by an employer to follow the Code.